Testing Tools & Techniques Definitions

 • Q

-quality assurance (QA)
+What is quality assurance (QA)?

 Quality assurance (QA) is any systematic process of determining whether a product or service meets specified requirements.